twenntty/twenntty/README.md

 ## About me

-- Backend and Full Stack Developer focused on Node.js, React, MongoDB, and Python
+- Backend Developer focused on Node.js, React, MongoDB, and Python
 - Building Telegram Mini Apps, bots, REST APIs, and automation tools
 - Developed an internal CRM for project and workforce management
 - Created SchedGO, an open-source academic scheduling platform and bachelor's capstone project